c-h-tang/HelloWorld2020/README.md

 # HelloWorld2020
-A reminder app with incentives based on choose-your-own progression.
+A reminder app with incentives based on a choose-your-own adventure progression.